 The Winner: Looking at these figures, it’s obvious why every VPN needs to support region-free streaming.
 In our comparison, ExpressVPN performed better due to its fast servers.
 Surfshark was a close second, while CyberGhost lagged behind.

-CyberGhost vs ExpressVPN vs Surfshark – Servers and performance comparison
+Surfshark vs ExpressVPN vs CyberGhost – Servers and performance comparison

 A VPNs performance is largely dependent on the physical infrastructure it supports.
 This includes a vast network of secure servers.

 - CyberGhost features a network of more than 7700+ servers in 90+ countries.

 - ExpressVPN has more than 3000 servers located in 94 countries.

 - Surfshark has 3200+ servers located in 65 countries.